 private and corporate collections nationally, and recently extends to private collectors internationally.
 Current exhibiting galleries include: 1930 Gallery (Birmingham, AL), Blue Print Gallery (Dallas), Anne Irwin Fine Art (Atlanta), Anne Connelly Fine Art (Baton Rouge), SB.
 (Nashville), Ware & Co.
 (New Orleans), Compound YV (Joshua Tree, CA), and in Serena & Lily Showrooms upon curator’s request (Atlanta, GA, Westport, CT, Summit, NJ, Boston, MA., and Palm Beach, FL Stores).

 A current series of works on paper, “Botanicals and Geometrics” derives from an intuitive process of abstracting form, line, and dimension.
 Porter’s loosely represented subjects are inspired by the organic variety of nature and painted solely from her memory and imagination.
-Recent publications include: Milieu Magazine, Veranda, Atlanta Homes & LifeStyles Magazine, Birmingham Homes & Gardens, Good Grit Magazine, Portico Magazine, and most recently featured in Luxe Interiors Magazine.
+Recent publications include: Milieu Magazine, Veranda, House Beautiful, Atlanta Homes & LifeStyles Magazine, Birmingham Homes & Gardens, Good Grit Magazine, Portico Magazine, Traditional Home, Southern Home, Flower Magazine, featured in Luxe Interiors Magazine and more.
+In 2021, Porter was one of the three artists chosen for a solo show hosted by Ken Fulk’s Provincetown Arts Society in Provincetown, Mass. and has just returned from an illustration trip to the Red Sea in Egypt for her upcoming first children’s book, From Heaven to Zermak.
 Her studio is currently located in Birmingham, AL.